passiv/snaptrade-sdks/sdks/java/docs/AuthenticationApi.md

 Create SnapTrade user

 Registers a new SnapTrade user under your ClientID.
-Most SnapTrade operations require a user to be passed as a parameter.
+A user secret will be automatically generated for you and must be properly stored in your database.
+Most SnapTrade operations require a user ID and user secret to be passed as a parameter.

 ### Example
 ```java